Last Updated on 1 December 2025 by LizzyBP

 Excursion To The Gellért Hill Or The Buda Hills

-To admire the coloruful late autumn city scap head for the hills!
+To admire the coloruful late autumn cityscape head for the hills!

-For more greenery, and cleaner air head for the Buda Hills.
+For more greenery, cleaner air and to witness the vibrant autmn foliage head for the Buda Hills.

 Normafa is a highly favored place among locals (can be reached by bus No. 21 or 21A from Széll Kálmán tér (M2 metro or tram 4).